-If you are traveling between Osaka and the rest of Japan, then the shinkansen or “bullet train” is the fastest and most comfortable way to travel.
-There are two shinkansen lines, which connect with Osaka.
-These are the Tokaido which runs from Tokyo in the east, and the Sanyo which runs from Fukuoka in the west.
-Both of these lines have their common terminus in Shin-Osaka station, so this station is a very important gateway for the Osaka metropolitan area.
+If you are traveling between Osaka and the rest of Japan, then the Shinkansen or “bullet train” is usually the fastest and most comfortable way to travel.
+There are two Shinkansen lines that connect with Osaka.
+These are the Tokaido, which runs from Tokyo in the east, and the Sanyo, which runs from Fukuoka in the west.
+Both lines have their common terminus at Shin-Osaka Station, so this station is a very important gateway for the Osaka metropolitan area.

 Shinkansen bullet trains at Shin-Osaka Station